Isolation Room / Gallery Kit: An Evolving Project

 The Isolation Room/Gallery Kit is an evolving project which consists of a ‘gallery kit’ or 7’ x 7’x 9’ box which can be readily constructed in any interior space.
 Isolation Room/Gallery Kit then forms a modular viewing space or gallery, complete with lighting rig, in which an individual art work can be shown.

-Originally conceived by Daniel McGrath and Dana Turkovic in St. Louis, America, in July 2010, Isolation Room/Gallery Kit allows the artists to place a work of art into a state of quarantine, removed from any pre-existing themes or contextualization.
+Originally conceived by Daniel McGrath and Dana Turkovic in St. Louis, America, in July 2010, Isolation Room/Gallery Kit allowed the artists to place a work of art into a state of quarantine, removed from any pre-existing themes or contextualization.
 Forcing both the viewer and the artwork into a confined space, the project encourages spectators to engage with the work on a purely aesthetic level and re-establishes the relationship between artists, curator and audience.

 Over three and half years, Isolation Room/Gallery Kit has been built and experienced in a variety of local, national and international venues such as: The Fabrikken, Copenhagen, Denmark; The Lemp Brewery, St. Louis; Hunter College Galleries, New York; The Luminary, St. Louis; and has exhibited works by Ed Ruscha, Marcel Dzama and Alison Jackson.